parithosh/nimbus-docker/README.md

 # Nimbus Beacon docker fork

+## CI Instructions
+- To trigger the CI, go to actions > workflows on the left > Build nimbus-eth2 docker image > Run workflow > enter values and hit run

 To get Nimbus running in Docker, from arbitrary source checkout.

 Custom configuration can be added with `-d:const_preset=/root/config.yaml` in the dockerfile.